 Breast augmentation will reshape breasts to some extent.
 The procedure can also be used to correct breasts that are of unequal size.

-An alternative to enlargement using an implant, is to perform fat transfer, sometimes called lipomodelling, lipofilling or fat grafting.
+An alternative to enlargement using an implant is to perform fat transfer, sometimes called lipomodelling, lipofilling, or fat grafting.
 This involves injection of fat taken from elsewhere on the body, into the breast area.
 Fat transfer may be an appropriate method of augmentation in a few people but is not suitable for all.
 This technique often requires more than one episode of surgery.
-It can be also be used in combination with an augmentation.
+It can also be used in combination with an augmentation.

 Patients who have breast augmentation tend to be pleased with the results, however, it is important that you have realistic expectations.

-It is essential that you are making the appropriate choice and understand all the implications of the surgery you are considering.
+It is essential that you make the appropriate choice and understand all the implications of the surgery you are considering.
 You will need revision surgery as the years go by and you need to be prepared personally and financially for this.
 Nobody needs an urgent breast augmentation.